ncatlab/nlab-content/pages/0/3/7/1/21730/content.md

 ## Idea ##

-A **retrofunctor** (also called a **cofunctor**) is a kind of morphism between [[category|categories]].
+A **retrofunctor** (sometimes called a **cofunctor**) is a kind of morphism between [[category|categories]].
 In contrast to a [[functor]], the assignment on objects of a retrofunctor goes in the _opposite_ direction to the assignment on morphisms.

 Retrofunctors generalise both [[bijective on objects functor|bijective-on-objects functors]] and [[discrete fibration|discrete opfibrations]].

 Retrofunctors arise naturally in the study [[internal category in a monoidal category|non-cartesian internal categories]].

 In the literature, the terminology "cofunctor" is common.
 However, terminology is misleading, as a cofunctor is not the [[opposite]] of a functor.
+Moreover, the terminology "cofunctor" is also used for a morphism of [[cocategories]].
 We use the terminology "retrofunctor", as this avoids confusion, and aligns with the concept of [[monad retromorphism]] (of which retrofunctors are a motivating example).

 ## Definition ##